Quantum-impurity sensing of altermagnetic order

 At close distances $d \ll l_0$, the QI becomes sensitive to the intrinsic anisotropy of spin diffusion in ALMs, since the relaxation rate has a different dependence on the orientation angles.
 In this limit the relaxation rate is given by \footnote{The singularity of the integrand at $\phi_k = 0 , \pi/2, ...$ and $D_2 = D_1$ is an artifact of the approximation $\omega \sim 0$ that was taken to write Eq.~\eqref{eq:close}.
 The frequency $\omega$ is never zero, and thus the integrand is always finite.
 All plots shown in the paper are generated with the full expression including a non-vanishing frequency, which is shown in the SI.}

-The anisotropy of the response function Eq.~\eqref{eq:fullrespfunc} induces an additional dependence of the integrand from directionality in $k$-space in the above equation.
+While the relaxation rate exhibits the same scaling $d^{-2}$ as AFMs, the anisotropy of the response function Eq.~\eqref{eq:fullrespfunc} induces an additional dependence of the integrand from directionality in $k$-space in the above equation.
 In turn, the contrast in this limit is given by

-In the case of an AFM, i.e. by setting $D_2 = 0$, the contrast yields $11/21$, which is the same value it has at distances $d\gg l_0$.
+In the case of an AFM, i.e. in the limit $D_2 \rightarrow 0$ with $D_1$ finite, the contrast yields $11/21$, which is the same value it has at distances $d\gg l_0$.
 For an ALM, the contrast behaves non-trivially with distance, exhibiting a larger value at closer distances.
-For $D_2 \approx D_1$ (its maximum value), the contrast at closer distances is $8/12 \approx 0.67$, which is an increase of $27$\% compared to the large distance limit.
-This is the case shown in Fig.~\ref{Fig:0}(b), for which we took $D_2 \approx 1$.
+For $D_2 \approx D_1$ (its maximum value), the contrast at closer distances is $8/12 \approx 0.67$, which is an increase of $27$\% compared to the large distance limit, as shown in Fig.~\ref{Fig:0}(b).
 In general, the contrast depends on the ratios $D_2/D_1$ and $d/l_0$, and on the product $\omega \tau_s$ \cite{SM}, thus its behavior with respect to the other parameters can also be exploited for extracting intrinsic diffusion parameters.
-We would like to emphasize that the behavior of the contrast showed here is a consequence of the anisotropy of the response function in Eq.~ \eqref{eq:fullrespfunc}, generated by the off-diagonal component of the diffusion tensor $D_2$.

-We show in Fig.~\ref{Fig:02} the relaxation rate $\Gamma$ and the contrast $\mathcal{C}$ in as a function of the distance $d$ for different values of the parameter $\Delta$.
-The relaxation rate is shown in~\ref{Fig:02}(a) in units of the characteristic rate $\Gamma_c = \hbar \chi_0 \gamma^2 \tilde{\gamma}^2 k_b T \tau_s/l_0^4$.
-The relaxation rate for an ALM, depicted by the dark curves, exhibits a different curvature at the cross-over region $d = l_0$ when compared to an usual AFM, depicted in light blue, due to the term $\propto k^4$ appearing in the susceptibility Eq.~\eqref{eq:fullrespfunc}.
-Furthermore, as depicted in Fig.~\ref{Fig:02}(b), the contrast increases as the distance $d$ is decreased, a trait that is unique to ALMs and is a consequence of the anisotropy of the spin diffusion susceptibility.
+Such a behavior of the contrast is a consequence of the anisotropy of the response function in Eq.~\eqref{eq:fullrespfunc}, generated by the off-diagonal component of the diffusion tensor $D_2$.
+We show in Fig.~\ref{Fig:02} the relaxation rate $\Gamma$, in units of the characteristic rate $\Gamma_c = \hbar \chi_0 \gamma^2 \tilde{\gamma}^2 k_b T \tau_s/l_0^4$, and the contrast $\mathcal{C}$ in as a function of the distance $d$ for different values of the parameter $\Delta$.
+The relaxation rates for ALMs exhibit a behavior with the distance $d$ similar to AFMs, as show in Fig.~\ref{Fig:02}(a).
+Nevertheless, the contrast, depicted in Fig.~\ref{Fig:02}(b), increases as the distance $d$ is decreased.
+This is a trait that is unique to ALMs, and a consequence of the anisotropic term of Eq.~\eqref{eq:fullrespfunc}.